TellieEngineering/qa-assessment/README.md

 1. What tools did you use to validate the acceptance criteria?
 1. What steps would you take to eliminate future regressions?
-1. What other question might you have about the components?
 1. How would you approach the e2e testing of these components once they graduate to the application?
+1. What other questions might you have about the components?

 Feel free to reach out with any questions to the same email.
 Good luck and thank you!